nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 This means that an user on your ownCloud instance could probe whether other hosts are accessible from the ownCloud network.
-If you do not want this you need to ensure that your ownCloud is properly installed in a seggregated network and proper firewall rules are in place.
+If you do not want this you need to ensure that your ownCloud is properly installed in a segregated network and proper firewall rules are in place.

 Serve security related Headers by the web server